African / Arabic

 The sweet, old West African tradition of palm wine guitar has few great players left.
 Palm wine music dates back to the days when Portuguese sailors first introduced guitars to West African port cities.
 Early African guitarists and bottle percussionists played at gatherings where revelers drank the fermented sap of palm trees, a traditional alternative […]

-• Omar Khorshid: Rhythms from the Orient Omar Khorshid: Rhythms from the Orient
+Omar Khorshid: Rhythms from the Orient

 If you dig “east meets west” style exotica ala Ananda Shankar then prepare to have your mind blown, cause Egyptian guitarist Omar Khorshid is one of the giants!
 A swirling blend of snakey rhythms played with Moog, organ, belly dance percussion, and of course Omar’s driving electric guitar in the foreground.
 Check out the track […]

-• Francis Bebey - Un Petit Ivoirien Francis Bebey - Un Petit Ivoirien
+Francis Bebey – Un Petit Ivoirien

 Cameroon born novelist, poet, musicologist, historian, radio DJ and multi-instrumentalist Francis Bebey (1929) conjured up this relatively unknown record for Ozileka Records in 1979.
 If you’re familiar with his classical guitar work, this stuff may come as a suprise.
 Deploying an assortment of synthesisers, the tunes range from feather-light afropop to very exciting grooves.
 One […]

-• Pygmies of the Ituri Forest Pygmies of the Ituri Forest
+Pygmies of the Ituri Forest

 I suppose that Pygmies, being so naturally small, have a bit of a head start when it come to “getting down”.
 Bad jokes aside, this is a pretty amazing record.
-The ambience is just awesome and on many tracks the jungle is as much a part of the music as the Pygmies.
+The ambiance is just awesome and on many tracks the jungle is as much a part of the music as the Pygmies.
 It is a […]